The development of Trinity will enable our capacity to rise by 50%, an additional 1,000 visitors will enjoy a stay on

 - a reduction in heating energy costs by using a sustainable energy technology.

-The works will be done in four phases during the winter months, this will ensure that there is no impact on the groups that come and stay onboard Trinity.
+The works are being done in four phases during the winter months, this ensures that there is no impact on the groups that come and stay onboard Trinity.
 The work was originally planned in five phases, the last two being relatively small, but based on recent progress the decision was made to put the final two phases into one so that the project can be completed a year earlier.

 Phase 1.
 Winter 2016/17 – COMPLETED - Clear engine room and foredeck.
 Build 'whaleback' foredeck kit store.
 Cost £200,000 (fully funded)